China jumpstarts trade with North Korea, undercutting the Trump admin

 Trump's rush to meet with Kim — before U.S. and North Korean officials had time to hammer out a clear agenda or commitments from Pyongyang — doomed a relatively united international front against the North that had been painstakingly assembled, Russel and other former officials said.

 Now it could be almost impossible to reconstitute the pressure campaign.
-Apart from China's reluctance, South Korea's progressive Prime Minister Moon Jae-in is openly promoting economic engagement with the North and does not share Washington's preference for strangling the regime's trade prospects.
+Apart from China's reluctance, South Korea's progressive President Moon Jae-in is openly promoting economic engagement with the North and does not share Washington's preference for strangling the regime's trade prospects.

 The shift is evident at the Chinese port of Longkou, where North Korean cargo ships have been spotted pulling into coal docks, according to data obtained by NBC News from Windward, a firm that uses commercial satellites and other data to track maritime traffic.
 Ten North Korean cargo vessels visited the coal docks in May and June.
 Prior to that no North Korean ships had paid a visit to the port since January.

-Note: CORRECTION (Sept.
-7, 2018, 5:20 p.m.
-ET): A previous version of this article misstated Moon Jae-in's title.
-He is South Korea's president, not its prime minister.